-There are many reasons why people choose to become an integrative health coach.
+There are many reasons why people choose to become an integrative mental health coach.
 Identifying your personal motivations will help you not only choose the best program, but will also guide you on how to approach your studies.
 Here are some common reasons given for becoming a coach:

-- Professional career in private practice or within an organization - Enhance your current professional role with integrative mental health coaching skills - Improve your personal mind-body-spirit health - Support your family and friends with their mental health
+- Professional career in private practice or within an organization - Enhance your current professional role with integrative mental health coaching skills - Improve your personal mind-body-spirit health - Share mental health resources with your family and friends